 There is a personal fight against the evil powers but also a corporate fight, which can only be safely fought when we stand in the right authority lines within God’s army.

-Jesus wants His enemies to be made His footstool.
-We must rise as an army of God pushing the darkness back and establishing the light of God on the earth.
+Jesus waits in heaven until His enemies are made His footstool.
+Read Hebrews 10: 13.
+We must rise as army of God pushing the darkness back and establishing the light of God on the earth.
 This confrontation demands efforts and perseverance in order to move forward.
-Jesus does promise great blessing to those who conquer, resisting the devil and knowing their rights in the Spirit realm.
+Jesus does promise great blessing to those who conquer, even at the cost of their earthly lives.

-Paul teaches also that death is an enemy who must also be pushed back.
-It is called the last enemy.
+Paul teaches though that death is an enemy who must also be pushed back.
+It is the last enemy.
+See 1 Corinthians 15.
 We, as Christians, must begin to see death as an enemy and push it back with all power by faith in the resurrection power of Jesus Christ.
 Everything related to destruction, darkness, sickness and death is connected to the powers of darkness and must be brought under Jesus’ feet.

 In closing, Paul declares that now “by means of the church” in Ephesians 3: 10 the manifold wisdom of God must be declared.
-It is the task of the church to declare the death and resurrection of Christ.
-It is now up to the church to fulfill the commission, which Jesus started when He came to this earth.
-Now He has given us authority to chase away darkness in the heavenly realms and on earth.
-We must bring darkness to its destination and clear both the heavens and the earth from their presence.
+The church must declare the death and resurrection of Christ.
+It is now up to the church to fulfill the commission, which Jesus started when He came to this earth and now He waits till the times of restoration of all things.

-Shall we, as Body of Christ, finally realize our commission and stand up in a powerful manner, becoming offensive instead of defensive not waiting on God or any special event from heaven, but WE, the church are the only ones called and responsible to finish that, which Jesus started.
+Shall we, as body of Christ, finally realize our commission and stand up in a powerful manner, becoming offensive instead of defensive only waiting for the return of Christ…?
+That return waits though until the conditions of the Scriptures are fulfilled.

 God bless you,